Prag8855/aab/content/guides/blue-card.md

 ### Renew your Blue Card

 Your Blue Card is valid for up to 4 years.
-You must renew your Blue Card around 8 weeks it expires.
+You must renew it around 8 weeks it expires.

 You can also apply for [permanent residence](/glossary/Niederlassungserlaubnis) after 33 months, or 21 months if you speak B1 German.[^10]

 ### If you change jobs

 When you change jobs, [tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde).
-You might need their permission to work for a different company.
+You might need their permission to work for a different employer.

 **[What happens to your Blue Card ➞](/guides/losing-your-job#what-happens-to-your-residence-permit)**